Academic Progress & Accountability

 - Daily login/logout times

 - Times that an assignment was started and submitted

 - Length of time spent to complete any given assignment

 - Length of time spent in the Ignitia curriculum daily

 - Current grades

 Another helpful resource is the parent portal.
-This is an account assigned to the parents of individual students, which provides parents both a general and a detailed view of their student’s progress.
-At any time the following information is available through this portal:
+This is an account assigned to the parents of individual students, which provides parents an overview of their student’s progress.
+At any time the following information is available through the parent portal: